MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-late-payment-prediction.md

 ---
 title: Predict Late Payments for Sales Documents
-description: This topic expalains how to use our predictive model to predict whether an invoice will be paid on time.
+description: This topic explains how to use our predictive model to predict whether an invoice will be paid on time.
 author: bholtorf
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customer, payment, invoice, sales, invoice, quote ms.date: 06/23/2021
+ms.search.keywords: customer, payment, invoice, sales, invoice, quote ms.date: 12/20/2021
 ms.author: bholtorf
-ms.openlocfilehash: be2916e266e404ae1975eb4b721a8b83f1d02791
+ms.openlocfilehash: c1c9f6a0aec94161b2043b5bf5cb5737bce3f8d2
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "6434924"
+ms.locfileid: "8136785"
 ---
 # <a name="the-late-payment-prediction-extension"></a>The Late Payment Prediction Extension

 Effectively managing receivables is important to the overall financial health of a business.
 The Late Payment Prediction extension can help you reduce outstanding receivables and fine-tune your collections strategy by predicting whether sales invoices will be paid on time.
 For example, if a payment is predicted to be late, you might decide to adjust the terms of payment or the payment method for the customer.

 ## <a name="getting-started"></a>Getting Started